appendix-b

 Appendix B. Building a custom IoT sensor

-Sometimes the exact sensor you need isn’t available off the shelf, or isn’t available in the right configuration.
+Sometimes the exact sensor you need isn’t available off the shelf or in the right configuration.
 For example, you might need to combine temperature, humidity, and soil moisture in a single affordable unit.
-I needed to correlate soil moisture with ambient humidity to understand how indoor plants affect home climate.
-No commercial sensor provided this combination affordably, so I built one.
+I needed to correlate soil moisture with ambient humidity to understand how indoor plants affect the home climate.
+No commercial sensor offered this combination affordably, so I built one.

 B.1 Hardware